Skip to main content

 With User Identity

-Pass user details so the agent can personalize its responses and use identity-aware tools (like sending emails on behalf of the user):
+Pass the required user fields so the agent can personalize responses and use identity-aware tools:

 curl -s -X POST "https://api.xpander.ai/v1/agents/<agent-id>/invoke" \